 Food manufacturers use tank blanketing for storing cooking oils, fats, foods, and purified water to reduce oxidation, increase product shelf life, or prepare the product for transportation or final packaging.
 The FDA regulates gas-blanketing systems in the food industry.
-The manufacturer must follow strict maintenance programs to comply with all product-contact regulations regarding filter specifications purity and toxicity.
-When using inert gases, such as nitrogen, strict protocols much be followed to ensure that workers are not exposed to harmful or lethal doses of any non-breathable substance.
+The manufacturer must follow strict maintenance programs to comply with all product-contact regulations regarding filter specifications, purity, and toxicity.
+When using inert gases, such as nitrogen, the user must follow strict protocols to ensure their workers are not exposed to harmful or lethal doses of any non-breathable substance.
 Additionally, in the United States, OSHA regulates any commercial use of tank blanketing.

 Tank Blanketing Systems

-Tank blanketing systems are found on fixed roof tanks.
+Tank blanketing systems are installed on fixed roof tanks.
 The system includes a valve that controls the nitrogen coming into the tank.
-The valve is continuously adjusted to maintain a small constant positive pressure in the tank’s vapor space.
-Usually, under static conditions, the valve is closed, shutting off the flow.
-If there is leakage in the vessel, the pressure will drop, and to compensate, a low flow of nitrogen into the vessel will occur.
+The valve is continuously adjusted to maintain a slightly constant positive pressure in the tank’s vapor space.
+Usually, the valve is closed under static conditions, shutting off the flow.
+If there is leakage in the vessel, the pressure will drop, and to compensate, a low flow of nitrogen into the container will occur.
 Similarly, if the temperature drops, there is a decrease in pressure in the vapor space, and nitrogen will flow into the tank.

 When emptying the tank, significant flow rates of nitrogen can result.
 In this case, it is essential to maintain positive pressure in the tank.
 If the tank pump-out rate is higher than the speed of nitrogen flow replacement, negative pressure can cause the tank to suck in and collapse.